 There are a number of things that can cause you to have neck pain.
 One of the most common causes in our modern age is poor ergonomics.
 We spend a lot of time craning our heads down to look at phones, tablets, computers, and the like, all of which places strain on our necks.

 Stress can also cause neck pain as the muscles there tense and spasm.
 Conditions like arthritis and bone spurs can impact the bones and nerves in your neck, causing pain.
-And as anyone who’s ever woken up with a crick in their neck knows, sleeping wrong on your pillows can cause neck pain.
+And as anyone who’s ever woken up with a crick in their neck knows, the wrong sleep position on your pillows can cause neck pain.

 Impact of Neck Pain